justasvait/matrices/README.md

 # matrices
-Program that forms and performs calculations on matrices
+Program that forms matrix from a file and calculates matrix determinant and its inverse.

+# What I learned
+- Structures
+- Pointers
+- Matrix operations